Approach to Human Resource management

-The event was streamed live to business sites in Japan and overseas in an effort to raise awareness for D&I among all employees in the TEL group.
+The event was streamed live to business sites in Japan and overseas in an effort to raise awareness for D&I among all employees in the Group.
 The second event was held online for global employees to attend.

-TEL aims to further promote D & I throughout the TEL Group.
+We aim to further promote D&I throughout the Group.

 Disclosure of information about women in leadership roles

 Disclosure of the career-track recruits ratio of regular employees in accordance with the Labor Measures Comprehensive Promotion Act.(Disclosure date: May 1st , 2023)

 In the Tokyo Electron Group, all new graduate recruitment is done by headquarters.
 Career-track recruits are done by each of the Group companies